 The business analyst has agreed to not attempt to re-identify individual health information in the previous step.
-But for the sake of this article, let’s assume he or she does not read anything upon clicking, and then tries to identify personally identifiable information at medical facilities in Columbus, Ohio with “CL” code whose effective date was 4/1/19 based on an article from the Columbus Dispatch.
+But for the sake of this article, let’s assume he or she does not read anything upon clicking, and then tries to re-identify personally identifiable information at medical facilities in Columbus, Ohio with “CL” code with an effective date of 4/1/19, based on an article from the Columbus Dispatch.
 Re-identification would be attempted by exporting data to the Tableau desktop and adding [effectivedate] to the details filter by the date.
 But the policy has masked the effective date to mitigate risk from re-identification that was enforced technically by the automated global policy when drilling into the data.

 Note that this data is being accessed with HIPAA Safe Harbor policies being enforced on-read, without copying any data.
 The identifiers in the data set remain in the database if access is required for different purposes.

 Prove Compliance with Audit Reports/Logs

-When your compliance team or an auditor needs to understand more about the interaction, the audit log and reporting capabilities provide instant evidence of compliance with the Safe Harbor policy.
+When your compliance team or an auditor needs to understand more about the interaction, Immuta’s audit log and reporting capabilities provide instant evidence of compliance with the Safe Harbor policy.
 The extract query from Tableau was logged at 23 Apr 2020 11:33:06 -0400 under the purpose of “Re-identification Prohibited”.
 If you click into the log, you can see the user details and understand what data was accessed and policies applied for de-identification.

-The prebuilt Safe Harbor data policy demonstrated in this article was developed in collaboration between our legal and software engineering teams.
+The prebuilt Safe Harbor data policy demonstrated in this article was a collaborative effort by our legal and software engineering teams.
 Legal engineers are lawyers with deep expertise in regulations that track regulations and map them to Immuta capabilities to manage the impacts on data architects and data engineers managing data.
 In contrast, I don’t claim to be an expert on healthcare regulation and you may catch me spelling HIPPA, rather than HIPAA.
 This combination (sans spelling mistakes) is increasingly common as the healthcare industry continues to innovate.

 The HIPAA Safe Harbor Global Policy can also be used to protect data sets on the AWS Data Exchange.

 If you find value in this approach, you can request a demo: